tuenv2kProPTIT/btltmdt/README.md

 Current:

-1. [ x ] Support resnetv2 architecture
+1. [x] Support resnetv2 architecture
 2. [] Convert weights from timm or torchvision

 **Neck: Design neck with input is feature pyramid of backbones**